catarinaafernandes/api_exercise/tests/README.md

 ### Design Patterns
 The project also integrates two architectural patterns to improve scalability and extensibility.

-- **Factory Pattern**: Centralizes the creation of `Rent` objects, keeping services clean and ready for future DB migration or extended fields.
+> **Factory Pattern**: Centralizes the creation of `Rent` objects, keeping services clean and ready for future DB migration or extended fields.
-- **Observer Pattern (EventBus + Listeners)** : Enables event-driven workflows.
+> **Observer Pattern (EventBus + Listeners)** : Enables event-driven workflows.

   Example: when a rent is created/dropped/retrieved, listeners can trigger actions such as logs, alerts, notifications or analytics  without editing core logic.
+In the future, we can think about send SMS/email after dropoff or notify user when locker is occupied too long.

 This keeps the system modular, testable and ready to grow.